janscience/TeeRec/README.md

 [Teensyduino](https://www.pjrc.com/teensy/teensyduino.html).
 When
 installing Teensyduino make sure you selected them.

+_Note_: you need Arduino 1.8.19 and Teensyduoino 1.56 or higher!
+When installing Teensyduoino simply select all libraries for installation.
+Remove `SdFat` and `Bounce2` from your `Arduino/libraries` folder, they are now supplied by Teensyduoino.

 For installing the libraries for the TFT monitor, open in the Arduino
 IDE: Tools - Manage libraries.
 Search for the TFT libraries and install them.